vube/ezvm/README.md

 removed, updated and you don't want people to have to do anything other than type `ezvm update` to get the latest changes applied to their work-in-progress.

+Generally speaking if you have items that just need to be installed once when your VM is created, you're better off putting those things in a Chef recipe and using `vagrant provision` for rare updates of the VM.

+However when you're actively modifying the state of a VM to add/remove things, ezvm can be much easier to play around with and share your changes with others.

 ## Installation

 ```bash